ralphschindler/phetch/readme.md

 # Phetch

 Phetch is the missing 80% use case HTTP client for PHP.
-The API is comfortable and pleasant to use.
-Phetch did not invent anything new, rather it is borrowing and building on other great projects to inform its feature set, specifically Zttp and Httpie.
+Phetch did not invent anything new, rather it is borrowing and building these ideas & desires:

+- API is natural, comfortable, and pleasant to use
+- A Zttp like client without the Guzzle dependency
+- As approachable as HTTPie
+- Json by default / Sensible defaults
+- Has shallow stack traces
+- Service container friendly

 # Install